CIT2202/intro-to-sql/intro-to-databases.md

 | Lukaku     | Manchester United | 16    |

 This table stores footballers and how many goals they have scored for a particular team.
 We can't use *name* as the primary key (Ronaldo appears twice). *team* wouldn't be a good choice *Manchester United* appears twice.
 So in this table we could specify a composite primary key (**name** and **team**).
 The combination of these two attributes identifies the row.
 > Even this might not be future proof as eventually there are going to be two different players with the same name that have played for the same team.
+So we would probably use a surrogate key.